-1.2 Our responsibilities
+1.3 Our responsibilities

-The Acorn Federation fully recognises its responsibilities for Child Protection and Safeguarding, this Policy sets out how the School/college will deliver these responsibilities.
+The Acorn Federation fully recognises its responsibilities for Child Protection and Safeguarding, this Policy sets out how the Federation will deliver these responsibilities.
 This is an overarching policy.

 Child as written in this policy is a child until 18.